Explanatory notes 2018

 The government is providing funding to local authorities so that we can provide a discount worth up to £1,500 a year for two years from 1 April 2017, to office space occupied by local newspapers.

-We have a general power to grant discretionary local discounts.
+We can also grant discretionary local discounts.
+Find out more

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
 Appeals against rateable values can be made free of charge.
 However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS) and the Institute of Revenues, Rating and Valuation (IRRV) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
 Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.